Inhalt der Seite

 Abstract

 Regional cooperation has been the main instrument of EU intervention in the post-conflict Balkans.
 The overall goal of this policy has been to increase economic and social connectivity in order to achieve political stability and enhance security, as a precondition for EU accession.
 This process has now lasted for about two decades.
-Our study aims to clarify the political constraints on economic cooperation as an instrument for political normalisation.
-More specifically, it will provide a comprehensive assessment of regional cooperation in the Western Balkans over the past two decades.
-It will also deliver a blueprint for the way forward, with clear steps for how regional cooperation in the Western Balkans could be supported by the EU.
+This study evaluates the success of the EU’s strategy of regional cooperation in the Western Balkans over the last two decades from an economic perspective.
+It defines the prerequisites for successful regional cooperation in an institutional, political and economic sense, and assess the extent to which they existed in the Western Balkans at the start of the 2000s.
+It identifies the key facets of the EU’s strategy to deepen trade, investment and infrastructure connectivity in the Western Balkans, and establishes the impact that this has had.
+Finally, it assesses the state of play in 2020, and makes suggestions for the way forward.

 Duration